Currencies: Don’t be tempted by yield

 The so-called “dollar bloc” (comprising the U.S., Canada, Australia and New Zealand) boasts higher interest rates than the remaining G10 countries.7 If the Fed continues to hike interest rates in 2018, the yield difference between the USD and the euro is likely to approach 3% as the ECB has all but ruled out any deposit rate increases from the current level of -0.4% in effect since March 2016.
 Swedish, Swiss and Japanese central bankers have also taken their deposit rates into negative territory.
 It may be tempting to buy high-yielding dollar-bloc currencies to benefit from their interest-rate advantage.
 We believe that investors should resist that urge.

 In terms of valuations, the high-yielding G10 currencies are still expensive, except for the Canadian dollar (CAD).
 Relative to purchasing power parity, the U.S. dollar is around 10% overvalued vis-à-vis the euro.
-This partly explains why EUR/USD rose by 13% this year, despite the interest-rate differential widening in favor of the greenback.
+This partly explains why EUR/USD rose by 13% this year, despite the interest-rate differential widening in favour of the greenback.
 Currency markets were surprised by how cautiously the Fed raised interest rates and are already looking ahead to the end of the tightening cycle.
 The ECB, on the other hand, did not raise rates at all, but merely announced a reduction in its bond purchase program for 2018.
 In contrast to the U.S., the eurozone is at an early stage of its exit from very loose monetary policy.

 We believe that the euro, Japanese yen and British pound will hold up well against the U.S. dollar despite being at a yield disadvantage.
 The antipodean currencies, (AUD and NZD), are at risk of underperforming as their rate buffer is slim relative to history.
 As commodity-linked currencies, they are also more vulnerable to any potential growth slowdown or downward correction in risk assets.